Serving all people by providing personalized health and wellness through exemplary care, education and research.

 A: Studies indicate that diet may be a factor in breast cancer, but the results are mixed.
 While the evidence of total fat intake impacting cancer outcome is not clear, we do know that diets high in fats tend to be high in calories.
 This may result in obesity, which is linked with increased cancer risk, increased risk of recurrence, and reduced chance of survival for many cancer sites, according to the ACS.

-Maintaining a healthy weight is a recommendation of the American Institute for Cancer Research (AICR).
-The AICR also recommends that consumers limit consumption of red meats (such as beef, pork, and lamb) and avoid processed meats, like bacon.
+Maintaining a healthy weight is a recommendation of the ACS.
+The ACS also recommends that consumers limit consumption of red meats (such as beef, pork, and lamb) and avoid processed meats, like bacon.

 Q: Do men ever get breast cancer?

-A: According to the ACS, in 2012 over 2,200 men were diagnosed with breast cancer.
+A: According to the ACS, over 2,200 men are diagnosed with breast cancer in the U.S. each year.
 Little is known about this rare cancer, but the risk factors seem to be the same as female breast cancer.

 Q: What role does estrogen replacement therapy play in breast cancer?